ahamedzoha/shonchoy/docs/project_requirement_document.md

 ## 9. Future Expansions and Considerations

-- **Microservices Architecture:** Transition to microservices with NestJS, separating modules into individual backend services (e.g., auth, finance tracking, reporting) for better scalability and maintainability.
+- **Microservices Architecture:** Transition to microservices with NestJS, separating modules into individual backend services (e.g., auth, finance tracking, reporting, debt) for better scalability and maintainability.
 Use API gateway for routing; consider Kafka for inter-service communication.
 - **AI and Machine Learning:** Integrate AI-driven recommendations for budgeting, investment suggestions, and personalized financial insights (e.g., via OpenAI API for natural language queries).
 - **Bank Integrations:** Add support for automatic bank data imports and syncing (e.g., via Plaid-like services if available in target markets).
 - **Mobile App:** Develop native mobile applications for iOS and Android using React Native.